 Another means of successful link prospecting is to stay active on social media and other online communities.
 This doesn’t just mean obvious platforms such as Facebook or Twitter, but forums and blog post comments sections, too.

-Doing so can be a way to stay up to date on the latest developments in your particular industry.
-This way, you may find blogs that you weren’t previously aware of where you can pitch guest posts.
-Similarly, you might find review sites that could be willing to feature your brand’s products in exchange for a free sample or mutual promotion.
+Doing so can be a way to stay up to date on the latest developments in your industry.
+This way, you may find blogs you weren’t previously aware of where you can pitch guest posts.
+Similarly, you might find review sites that may be willing to feature your brand’s products in exchange for a free sample or mutual promotion.

 Link prospecting is a process, but it can also be a solution for delivering the backlinks you need for your site.
 Ultimately, where your content ranks on SERPs and how much traffic it receives are key indicators of its success.
 This isn’t an area you can afford to ignore.